codess-aus/DDDBrisbane-BuidingTrustworthyAgents/README.md

 ## 🤝 Contributing

-This is a learning resource for ØREDEV 2025.
+This is a learning resource for DDDBrisbane 2025.
 For questions or feedback, please open an issue on GitHub.